dotnet/runtime/docs/design/coreclr/botr/guide-for-porting.md

 4. Precode/Prestub/Jumpstub generation

-5.  `callingconventions.h`/`argdestination.h` Providees an implementation of the ABI used by VM components.
+5.  `callingconventions.h`/`argdestination.h` Provides an implementation of the ABI used by VM components.
 The implementation made architecture specific via a long series of C preprocessor macros.